Chicken, Green Bean and Butternut Squash (Pumpkin) Curry

 - Fresh coriander leaves to serve

-- Heat the ghee (or coconut oil) in a large pan/skillet on high heat.
+- Heat the oil in a large pan/skillet on high heat.
 Sauté the onion and carrot until the onion becomes soft and transparent.
 Add the chicken and fry until just beginning to brown.
-Add the garlic, curry paste and garam masala (if using), stirring together quickly to blend in the heat of the pan for about a minute until fragrant.
+Add the garlic and curry paste (if using), stirring together quickly to blend in the heat of the pan for about a minute until fragrant.

 - Add the butternut pieces and green beans; keep cooking while stirring occasionally for 5 minutes.
 Stir the coconut milk through the ingredients and bring to a simmer.
 Reduce heat to low; add in the sugar and salt to your taste (I use about 1 teaspoon), and continue to simmer for about 10-15 minutes, or until the pumpkin pieces have softened.
 (If you prefer a creamier pumpkin curry sauce, simmer for 5-10 minutes longer until the pumpkin has completely melted through the sauce.
 YUM.